 A deadline of 2031 set by Stockholm to arbitrate on the potential successor to the JAS 39 Gripen

-For the Swedish authorities, it is now time to take the time to evaluate their options, until 2031 and the launch of the program which will develop the potential successor to the Gripen, or not.
+For the Swedish authorities, it is now necessary to take the time to evaluate their options, until 2031 and the launch of the program which will develop the potential successor to the Gripen, or not.
 In the meantime, technical and operational studies will be carried out to supervise this future program.

-Without this being openly announced, we understand, half-heartedly, that Stockholm is questioning the relevance of once again developing an autonomous fighter, assuming significant costs and constraints, particularly now that the country is preparing to join NATO, and is no longer constrained, as previously, by its neutrality.
+Without this being openly announced, we understand, half-heartedly, that Stockholm is questioning the relevance of once again developing an autonomous fighter, assuming significant costs and constraints, particularly now that the country is preparing to join NATO, and is no longer obliged, as previously, by its neutrality.

 Furthermore, it is likely that the Finnish, Norwegian, but also Czech decisions to turn away from the Gripen E in favor of the American F-35A, weigh heavily in the reflections carried out in the country, which no longer, strictly speaking, speak, the role that was his in Scandinavia during the Cold War.